 A more mutually advantageous approach to promoting products will be used instead of working for a parent firm in network marketing.

-This means that you will be able to choose which items you want to evaluate and whose affiliates you would like to work with that when it comes time to make money selling products.
+This means that you will be able to choose which items you want to evaluate and whose affiliates you would like to work with when it comes time to make money selling products.
 There is a difference between affiliate marketing & network marketing that with affiliate marketing, you are compensated based on the total sales you generate.
 There are no subordinates or members of the team to whom you must report.

 There are no strings attached.
 You simply select the things you promote and you’ll be compensated for any sale you generate.
 Driving sales, offering, or referring can all earn you money, depending on the company and pay structure in place.
 Recruiting people is unnecessary because you’ll be making money merely by promoting another company’s goods.